Leo Baekeland: Invention of Bakelite

 At the time of Baekeland's death in 1944, the world production of Bakelite was ca. 175,000 tons, and it was used in over 15,000 different products.
 He held more than 100 patents, including processes for the separation of copper and cadmium, and for the impregnation of wood.

-Decline and death
+Later life and death

-As Baekeland grew older he became more eccentric, entering fierce battles with his son and presumptive heir over salary and other issues.
+As Baekeland grew older he became more eccentric.
+Biographer Carl Kauffman, interviewed on NPR's All Things Considered, gave this example: "He would simply walk into the pool with his clothes on, get himself nicely soaking wet, walk out, cool off without ever putting on a swim suit or anything else.
+As he said, evaporation is a cooling process."
+He entered into fierce battles with his son and presumptive heir over salary and other issues.
 He sold the General Bakelite Company to Union Carbide in 1939 and, at his son's prompting, he retired.
-He became a recluse, eating all of his meals from cans and becoming obsessed with developing an immense tropical garden on his winter estate in Coconut Grove, Florida.
+He became a recluse, attempting to develop an immense tropical garden on his winter estate in Coconut Grove, Florida.
 He died of a stroke in a sanatorium in Beacon, New York, in 1944.
 Baekeland is buried in Sleepy Hollow Cemetery in Sleepy Hollow, New York.